-1. The Matron has charge of all details of the household.
-Any absence that would interfere with any part of a student's regular work must be reported to her in ample time to enable her to make such arrangements as may be necessary to care for said work.
-This rule is imperative.
+11. The Matron has charge of the details of the house-work.
+She will assign students their work, and see that it is properly performed.
+Any absence that will interfere with any part of a student's regular work must be reported to her in ample time to enable her to make the necessary arrangements to care for said work.
+She also has the oversight of the students' rooms, to see that they are properly cleaned and kept.